patric-r/jvmtop/doc/FAQ.md

 If you answered all bullets with "yes", please file a bug report.
 Provide details of your operating system, the JDK jvmtop is running and the to-be-monitored processes is running.

-If you answered at least one bullet with "no", some security policy kicked in, and there's nothing jvmtop can do about this here - but maybe you can try relaxing the security policies.
+If you answered at least one bullet with "no", some security policy kicked in, and there's most probably nothing jvmtop can do about this here.
+Any help is welcome to "workaround" those problems.